Rough kernel hedging: Motivating Example - Quadratic Hedging

 Consider then an operator-valued kernel $K : \Lambda^\alpha \times \Lambda^\alpha \to \cL(V)$ and denote by $\cH_{K}$ the associated RKHS.
 The elements of $\cH_{K}$ can be understood as maps $\Lambda^\alpha \to V^* \simeq V$ via the defining reproducing property \emph{i.e.} for $(f, \bfX, v) \in \cH_{K} \times \Lambda^\alpha \times V$

 These are exactly the types of families $\mathfrak{F}$ of functionals which we are going to consider in this work.

-\begin{remark} In practice we might want $\mathfrak{F}$ to be a general class of functionals, possibly lacking an Hilbert structure, such as the space of \emph{all} admissible strategies.
-To leverage our results it is then necessary to find an RKHS "densely embedded" in the target family $\mathfrak{F}$.
-An example is a signature kernel RKHS is discussed in \ref{subsub:sig_properties} below. \end{remark}
+\begin{remark} In practice we might want $\mathfrak{F}$ to be a general class of functionals, possibly lacking a Hilbert structure, such as the space of \emph{all} admissible strategies.
+To leverage our results it is then necessary to find an RKHS \say{densely embedded} in the target family $\mathfrak{F}$.
+Examples are signature kernels RKHS, as discussed in \ref{subsub:sig_properties} below. \end{remark}

 \begin{example} One way to construct an \emph{operator}-valued kernel $K$ is to start from a real-valued kernel $\kappa: \Lambda^\alpha \times \Lambda^\alpha \to \bR$ and a \emph{symmetric} positive definite matrix $A: V \to V$ ($V = \bR^d$), then defining $K$ as